jamiehs/fluid-video-embeds/readme.txt

 3. It also handles different aspect ratio videos from Vimeo quite gracefully.
 The only circumstance where I've seem black bars is when YouTube serves a 320p or 480p video for mobile.

 == Changelog ==
+= 1.0.1 =
+Added `wmode=transparent&` to the YouTube embed URL.
+This prevents YouTube videos from covering things like lightboxes and other overlapping content.

 = 1.0 =
 Initial release

 == Upgrade Notice ==
+= 1.0.1 =
+Added `wmode=transparent&` to the YouTube embed URL

 = 1.0 =
 Initial release